More than 60 feared dead in bombing of Ukrainian school

 U.N.
 Secretary-General Antonio Guterres said he was “appalled” by the reported school bombing Saturday in the eastern village of Bilohorivka and called it another reminder that “it is civilians that pay the highest price” in war.

-Authorities said about 90 people had been taking shelter in the basement.
+Authorities said about 90 people were sheltering in the basement.
 Emergency crews found two bodies and rescued 30 people, but “most likely all 60 people who remain under the rubble are now dead,” Serhiy Haidai, governor of Luhansk province, wrote on the Telegram messaging app.

 Russian shelling also killed two boys, ages 11 and 14, in the nearby town of Pryvillia, he said.
-Luhansk is part of the Donbas, the industrial heartland in the east that Russia’s forces are bent on capturing.
+Luhansk is part of the Donbas, the industrial heartland in the east that Russia’s forces are working to capture.

 As Moscow prepared to celebrate the 1945 surrender of Nazi Germany with a Victory Day military parade on Monday, a lineup of Western leaders and celebrities made surprise visits to Ukraine in a show of support.